Mikubill/sd-webui-controlnet/README.md

 ### Batch Mode

-Put any controlnet model into batch mode to activate batch mode for all models.
-Specify a batch directory for each model, or use the new textbox in the img2img batch tab as a fallback.
+Put any unit into batch mode to activate batch mode for all units.
+Specify a batch directory for each unit, or use the new textbox in the img2img batch tab as a fallback.
 Although the textbox is located in the img2img batch tab, you can use it to generate images in the txt2img tab as well.

 Note that this feature is only available in the gradio user interface.
-Call the APIs as many times as you want for custom batch scripting.
+Call the APIs as many times as you want for custom batch scheduling.

 ### API/Script Access